Back to Blog

 Supabase webhooks

 Lovable projects typically use Supabase, which can trigger webhooks when database records change.
 Set up a webhook to call your email platform's API when a user signs up, upgrades, or hits a milestone.
 Sequenzy's Supabase integration handles this automatically.
 For other platforms, you will write a small edge function.
+Our guide on sending emails from Supabase covers the patterns in detail.

 API calls from edge functions